 The application must include:

-The program is open to digital entrepreneurs from all Arab countries.
+The program is open to digital entrepreneurs from all Arab countries, and projects targeting the MENA region.
 IJNet encourages women in particular to apply.

-At the end of the mentorship center program, IJNet will provide seed funding to the most promising mentee projects.
+At the end of the Mentoring Center program, IJNet will provide seed funding to the most promising mentee projects.